-For the first three quarters of the financial year the trust operated on the historic basis of drawing down the interest from the fund while leaving the capital unless there were specific projects that we wanted to use the capital for.
-It was agreed by the endowment trustees that rather than continually drawing off the interest the strategy would now be to only draw down funds when a project warranted it.
-There is a fund of £50K held as a float in case of emergency need.
+The endowment trustees agreed in 2020-21 that rather than continually drawing off the interest the strategy would be to only draw down funds when a project warranted it.
+There was no change to the strategy in 2021-22.
+There is a fund held as a float in case of emergency need, amounting to £103k at 31st August 2022.